awslabs/aws-sdk-swift/reference/0.x/AWSShield/Home.md

 # Protocols

   - [ShieldClientProtocol](/aws-sdk-swift/reference/0.x/AWSShield/ShieldClientProtocol):
-    <fullname>Shield Advanced</fullname>
-    This is the Shield Advanced API Reference.
+    Shield Advanced This is the Shield Advanced API Reference.
 This guide is for developers who need detailed information about the Shield Advanced API actions, data types, and errors.
-For detailed information about WAF and Shield Advanced features and an overview of how to use the WAF and Shield Advanced APIs, see the
-    <a href="https://docs.aws.amazon.com/waf/latest/developerguide/">WAF and Shield Developer Guide.
+For detailed information about WAF and Shield Advanced features and an overview of how to use the WAF and Shield Advanced APIs, see the [WAF and Shield Developer Guide](https://docs.aws.amazon.com/waf/latest/developerguide/).